Jharkhand Tribes Advisory Council constituted;CM Hemant Soren to be ex-officio president | Law-Order

 Jharkhand Tribes Advisory Council was constituted on Tuesday with State Chief Minister Hemant Soren as its ex-officio Chairman, an official said.

-The Council was formed under the provisions of the Jharkhand Tribes Advisory Council.
+The Council was formed under the provisions of the Jharkhand Tribes Advisory Council Rules 2021.

 Th TAC has been established in states having Scheduled Areas and is mandated to advise on matters pertaining to welfare and advancement of STs in the state.